wyatt8740/idb/README.md

 It is also obtainable in some linux distros - in Debian (and presumably Ubuntu), it is in the package `libusbmuxd-tools`.

+  * `ideviceinstaller` for some functionality.
+From [this repository](https://github.com/libimobiledevice/ideviceinstaller) of libimobiledevice.

 Whatever the case, if you compile `iproxy`, put the binary in a directory in your `$PATH` variable.
 I use `iproxy-quiet`, which is a custom version of it that I made that doesn't print information except on certain errors (i.e. it